Gina McCarthy: Biden administration

 On December 18, 2020, President-elect Biden presented McCarthy as his choice to become the first White House national climate advisor, head of the White House Office of Climate Policy.
 McCarthy serves as Biden's chief advisor on domestic climate change policy.
-The position, which will have its own staff, will be a part of the White House Office.
+The position, which will had its own staff, was a part of the White House Office.
 McCarthy said she was initially reluctant to join the administration until Biden adopted a broad view of climate change.
 She said that when Biden as a candidate for president "made the connection between climate and health and environmental and racial justice, and he framed it in terms of what needed to be done after the pandemic for job growth" she was persuaded and "energized".

 In June 2022, McCarthy urged tech companies to censor the spread of misinformation regarding climate change, saying "The tech companies have to stop allowing specific individuals over and over again to spread disinformation," and "We need the tech companies to really jump in."

-On September 2, 2022, the White House announced that McCarthy will step down as Biden's top climate advisor on September 16 and be replaced by Ali Zaidi.
+On September 2, 2022, the White House announced that McCarthy would step down as Biden's top climate advisor on September 16 and be replaced by Ali Zaidi.